cavium-octeon-open-source/linux-octeon-progress/README.txt

 5043204 MIPS: OCTEON: Add ability to used an initrd from a named memory block.
 	+++ (with conflicts)
+	David: Please try to test this by creating an initrd image and loading it into a bootloader named memory block.
+Let's not submit this patch until we have tested it.
+MIPS/Debian maintainers really need this functionality, so it would be very nice to get it working.

 abed31e MIPS: OCTEON: Rearrange CVMSEG slots.
 	!!! related to fast tls;  (?) skipping

-f3dbda3 MIPS: OCTEON: Add little-endian support to asm/octeon/octeon.h 8f2dd4e MIPS: OCTEON Handle bootloader structures in little-endian mode. fa86eea MIPS: OCTEON: Add mach-cavium-octeon/mangle-port.h 9734af5 MIPS: OCTEON: Make cvmx-bootmem and packet I/O functions work Little Endian.
+f3dbda3 MIPS: OCTEON: Add little-endian support to asm/octeon/octeon.h
 	+++
+	David: The second part of the change (to union octeon_cvmemctl) must be rewritten to use the __BITFIELD_FIELD() macro as is done in arch/mips/include/uapi/asm/inst.h
+	Aleksey: Done

+8f2dd4e MIPS: OCTEON Handle bootloader structures in little-endian mode.
+	+++
+	David: Let's defer this patch.
+In our current SDK kernel, I think we have removed all code that uses these, so it is probably unneeded.

+fa86eea MIPS: OCTEON: Add mach-cavium-octeon/mangle-port.h
+9734af5 MIPS: OCTEON: Make cvmx-bootmem and packet I/O functions work Little Endian.
+	+++
 	these basically were merged to make merging the first large S. E. patch easy
+	David:  Introduces too many coding style changes, Let's also defer this patch for a little while.
+We need to be very careful with these and only include necessary changes, and no formatting changes that are unrelated to the code changes.
+For these cvmx-* files, we want to see if there are changes that should be made to our local copies that will decrease the size of future patches.
+	#SE00 actually

 fd9bc4f netdev: octeon-ethernet: Add support for Little Endian kernels. bb9fae7 MIPS: OCTEON: Make PCIe work with Little Endian kernel.